 Here are 18 flaws in the PUC’s decision and its process.

 Systemic Problem I: Representation.
 The PUC suffered from a lack of diversity.
 It’s an obvious statement but it needs to be said: All five PUC commissioners are white.
 Several commissioners admitted during final deliberations that they didn’t understand the indigenous experience.
 They wouldn’t have acknowledged it if they didn’t think it was important.
 In a letter to the PUC, the Minnesota Pollution Control Agency (MPCA) said all proposed Line 3 routes would harm poor people.
 According to its letter: all routes, “will have disproportionate and adverse impacts on environmental justice communities, including low-income and minority populations. … [Enbridge’s preferred route] crosses 155 miles of areas of concern for environmental justice, or 46 percent of the route, affecting 24,909 low-income people.”
-This is a trial of sorts with major consequences to indigenous people and poor people.
+This permitting process is a trial of sorts with major consequences to indigenous people and poor people.
 It’s reasonable for them to expect it to be heard by a jury of their peers.
-The PUC needed more diversity — indigenous people and/or people of color — people who have a broader understanding and perspective for what this project means to impact citizens.
+The PUC needed more diversity — indigenous people and/or people of color — people who have a broader understanding and perspective for what this project means to impacted citizens.

 - Systematic Problem II: With pipeline construction imminent, treaty rights — the supreme law of the land — still haven’t been addressed: Native nations repeatedly said the new Enbridge Line 3 would violate their treaty rights to hunt, fish and gather on lands the new pipeline would cross.
 The PUC isn’t the correct venue to litigate treaty rights, but the PUC should not have ignored them, either.
 The system has put treaty rights at the end of the line.
 At a minimum, Commissioners should have made Line 3’s final approval conditional on resolving treaty rights issues.
 It did not.